iotaledger/iota.py/docs/tutorials.rst

 would like to use the asynchronous and concurrent features of PyOTA.
 :py:class:`List` from the :py:class:`typing` library is needed for correct type annotations, and we also import the `asyncio`_ library.
-This will come handy when we want to schedule and run the coroutines.
+This will come in handy when we want to schedule and run the coroutines.

-On line 6, we instantiate an asynchronous IOTA API.
+On line 6, we instantiate an asynchronous IOTA api.
 Functionally, it does the same operations as :py:class:`Iota`, but the api calls are defined as coroutines.
 For this tutorial, we connect to a devnet node, and explicitly tell this as well to the api on line 8.